24high/LibRincewind/README.md

 <br>
 <br>
 LibRincewind combines any symmetrical algorithm with a rotational algorithm so that false tries can't be distinguished from valid ones.<br>
+The trick is how the ASCII code is being rotaded.<br>
 <br>
 Updates<br>
 17.04.2025<br>